 How do I ask an executive member to check my card?

-If an executive member is present when you are volunteering—for example, in the booth at Word on the Street (WOTS)—simply show your card and request a check.
+If an executive member is present when you are volunteering—for example, in the booth at The Word On The Street (WOTS)—simply show your card and request a check.
 Otherwise, show your card and an item of proof when you next see an executive member.

 • If you volunteered for a committee, an item of proof would be an email from the committee chair thanking you for your work.

-• If you copy edited an issue of Edition, an item of proof would be a printout of the issue listing your name on the masthead.
+• If you wrote and article for BoldFace, an item of proof would be a working URL or a printout of the article and your byline.

 Do I need to get checks on my physical card or can I collect my checks virtually?

-If you prefer, you may collect electronic items of proof (for example: a downloaded PDF of the issue of Edition you contributed to, or an email from an executive member thanking you for your contribution).
+If you prefer, you may collect electronic items of proof (for example: a link to your article on BoldFace, or an email from an executive member thanking you for your contribution).